psychotimmy/aoc2020/README.md

 # Advent of Code 2020
-Advent of Code 2020 in FORTRAN 77
+Advent of Code 2020 in FORTRAN 77 (mostly)

 Fortran 77 on RaspberryPiOS (Debian trixie)